canonical/real-time-ubuntu-docs/docs/tutorial/6-locks.rst

                    pthread_mutex_unlock(&mutex);
            }

-Here for convenience we declare a global, utility mutex and initialise it once at start-up.
-Other approaches are possible, notably initialising locks that are local not global and require more-specialised behaviour.
+Here for convenience we declare a global, utility mutex and initialize it once at start-up.
+Other approaches are possible, notably initializing locks that are local not global and require more-specialized behavior.

 Priority inversion
 ------------------